rlane/Oort-legacy/README.md

 ### AI

-Every ship in the game is controlled by a Lua program that calls functions provided by RISC to thrust, fire, etc. Each ship is given a timeslice per tick and preempted when its time is up.
+Every ship in the game is controlled by a Lua program that calls functions provided by Oort to thrust, fire, etc. Each ship is given a timeslice per tick and preempted when its time is up.
 Execution resumes where it left off on the next tick.
 The ships run in independent Lua VMs and do not share any data.
 All coordination must be accomplished using ship orders and the radio.
 The amount of memory that can be allocated per ship is limited to 1 megabyte.
 See the examples/ directory in the distribution for sample AI.

-#### RISC API
+#### Oort API

 - `position()` - returns `(x,y)`.